-A few reasons a sole proprietorship or partnership will want to register a Trade Name:
+While this is an optional registration, there are a few reasons that sole proprietorship or partnership will want to register a Trade Name:

 - No other business can register the same name or obtain a trademark for that name in Hawaii.

-Corporations, Limited Liability Companies and Limited Liability Partnerships won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file for a DBA if they have another business they want to operate under their corporate/LLC/LLP umbrella to keep the liability protection without having to form another entity.
+Corporations, Limited Liability Companies, and Limited Liability Partnerships won’t typically register a fictitious name since a unique entity name is created during the formation process.
+Some will file for a Hawaii DBA name if they have another business they want to operate under their corporate/LLC/LLP umbrella to keep the liability protection without having to form another entity.

-What are the steps to file a DBA in Hawaii?
+What are the steps to file a Hawaii DBA?

 In Hawaii, Trade Names are registered by the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division.
 In order to register a name, the name must be unique and not similar to other registered names.

-Additionally, applicants need to search the telephone directory of each island, the city directory and the Hawaii Department of Taxation to verify no other business is using the name you want to register.
+Additionally, applicants need to search the local phone directories of each island, the city directory, and the Hawaii Department of Taxation to verify no other business is using the name they want to register.

 Something to note is that if a business name isn’t used by the applicant for 365 consecutive days, the Trade Name may be revoked and available for anyone to register.